-- Cut bacon into large slices and cook over medium heat in at least a 3-quart Dutch oven until crisp and cooked throughout.
+- Dice bacon and cook over medium heat in at least a 3-quart Dutch oven until crisp and cooked throughout.
 With a slotted spoon, remove cooked bacon from the Dutch oven.
 Whisk the flour into the bacon renderings until well-combined but do not cook until browned.
-Whisk in milk, chicken stock, and salt.
+Whisk in milk, stock, and salt.
 Continue stirring until soup has thickened and begins to bubble, about 12 minutes.

-- Split baked potatoes in half and scoop insides of the baked potatoes into the thickened soup.
+- Split baked potatoes in half and scoop insides of the baked potatoes into the thickened soup or peel the potatoes, give them a rough chop and add them into the soup.
 Using a potato masher or an immersion blender, incorporate the baked potatoes into the soup until well combined.

 From the Add a Pinch recipe archives.
 Originally shared 2011.